Queen of Heaven: Marian processions

-Art
+Christian art

 Early Christian art shows Mary in an elevated position.
 She carries her divine son in her hands, or holds him.
-After he ascended into heaven, he reigns in divine glory.
-Mary, his mother, assumed into heaven by her son, participates in his heavenly glory.

-The earliest known Roman depiction of Santa Maria Regina depicting Mary as a queen dates to the 6th century and is found in the modest church of Santa Maria Antiqua (i.e., ancient St. Mary) built in the 5th century in the Forum Romanum.
+The earliest known Roman depiction of Santa Maria Regina depicting Mary as a queen dates to the 6th century and is found in the modest church of Santa Maria Antiqua built in the 5th century in the Forum Romanum.
 Here Mary is unequivocally depicted as an empress.
-As one of the earliest Roman Catholic Marian churches, this church was used by Pope John VII in the early 8th century as the see of the bishop of Rome.
+As one of the earliest Catholic Marian churches, this church was used by Pope John VII in the early 8th century as the see of the bishop of Rome.
 Also in the 8th century, the Second Council of Nicaea decreed that such pictures of Mary should be venerated.

+Evangelical Lutheranism holds Mary in high esteem churches and Lutheran art has been made in her honour.
+The façade of Saint Mary's Church in Berlin is "crowned by a wooden sculpture of the Virgin with child, standing on a half moon, with crown and sceptre, thus depicting Mary as Regina Coeli, as Queen of Heaven."

-In the early 16th century, Protestant reformers began to discourage Marian art, and some like John Calvin or Zwingli even encouraged its destruction.
+In contrast, in the early 16th century, Reformed leaders began to discourage Marian art, and some like Calvin or Zwingli even encouraged its destruction.
 But after the Council of Trent in the mid-16th century confirmed the veneration of Marian paintings for Catholics, Mary was often painted as a Madonna with crown, surrounded by stars, standing on top of the world or the partly visible moon.
+These depictions occur in Evangelical Lutheranism as well, as with Saint Mary's Church in Berlin.
 After the victory against the Turks at Lepanto, Mary is depicted as the Queen of Victory, sometimes wearing the crown of the Habsburg empire.
 National interpretations existed in France as well, where Jean Fouquet painted the Queen of Heaven in 1450 with the face of the mistress of King Charles VII.
 Statues and pictures of Mary were crowned by kings in Poland, France, Bavaria, Hungary and Austria, sometimes apparently using crowns previously worn by earthly monarchs.
 A surviving small crown presented by Margaret of York seems to have been that worn by her at her wedding to Charles the Bold in 1463.
 A recent coronation was that of the picture of the Salus Populi Romani in 1954 by Pius XII.
 The veneration of Mary as queen continues into the 21st century, but artistic expressions do not have the leading role as in previous times.

 Artworks, including paintings, mosaics and carvings of the coronation of Mary as Queen of Heaven, became increasingly popular from the 13th century onward.
 Works follow a set pattern, showing Mary kneeling in the heavenly court, and being crowned either by Jesus alone, or else by Jesus and God the Father together, with the Holy Spirit, usually in the form of a dove, completing the Trinity.
-The Coronation of Mary is almost entirely a theme of Western art.
+The Coronation of Mary is almost entirely a theme of Western Christian art.
 In the Eastern Orthodox Church, although Mary is often shown wearing a crown, the coronation itself never became an accepted artistic subject.